-Galvantula (the EleSpider Pokemon) is an uncommon Bug/Electric-type Pokemon found around caves, forests and cities within the Unova region.
+Galvantula (the EleSpider Pokemon) is an uncommon Bug/Electric-type Pokemon found around caves, forests and cities within the Unova region as well as the Hoenn region on rare occasions.
 Though they might share the subpar defenses and physical offense found in many other Bug-types, Galvantula are agile creatures that can use their quick reflexes and electrically-charged webs to quickly immobilize and devastate unprepared opponents in battle.
 Bird Keepers traveling to the Unova are highly advised to stay away from these creatures at all costs; to these beasts, a bird is nothing more than a meal waiting to be electrocuted and gift-wrapped!

 Though they are still relatively short, Galvantula are far larger than Joltik and possess an electrical organ large enough to store impressive amounts of electricity, making anything with wings a handy target.
 Like most spiders, Galvantula spin massive webs and remain hidden while waiting for prey to accidentally walk or fly into their trap (and are duly more gifted than Joltik in doing so as seen in the Sticky Web technique they gain access to after evolution).
 In sharp comparison to regular spiders, though, Galvantula do not have any venom within their systems at all (despite the fact that they and Joltik can still utilize the nasty Gastro Acid technique) and thus cannot immobilize their prey with any sort of bite; as one might expect, Galvantula instead rely on electricity to do the work for them.
 Once a suitable meal has lodged itself within the strands of their electrified webs, they quickly become paralyzed and unable to move at all, leaving Galvantula to consume the live catch at their leisure; if they cannot finish the meal, they will simply wrap up the remains in an air-tight cocoon of charged thread (which protects against both other predators and the possibility of the meal escaping) and leave the package near their nest, hidden from view.
 If threatened, Galvantula will employ a similar technique to snare the opposition, spewing fully-formed Electroweb attacks from their mouths in an attempt to capture the opponent for food; if the opposition is too heavily-armored to be easily hurt by such an attack, Galvantula will instead use their Electroweb attack as a shield, allowing the net to take the hit intended for the maker and in turn enabling said maker to escape unharmed.
 There have even been cases where Galvantula have built literal walls of charged webbing as a defense against physical assaults, though this usually only works in small areas filled with debris (which provide numerous anchor points for attaching thread).